rust-lang/unsafe-code-guidelines/rfcs/0000-atomic-volatile.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-The RFC process will be an occasion to revisit some points of the rationale and alternative sections better than the author can do on his own, bring new arguments and edge cases on the table, and more generally refining the API.

 If we decide to implement this, implementation should be reasonably straightforward and uneventful, as most of the groundwork has already been done over the course of implementing `ptr::read_volatile()`, `ptr::write_volatile()`